 WELCOME To Our Non-Profit Organization The Community & Children's Impact

-We service Shepherd, Coldsprings, Livingston, Tarkington and Cleveland, Montgomery, Trinity Texas
+We service Shepherd, Coldsprings, Livingston, Tarkington and Cleveland, Montgomery, Trinity, and some Harris County, Texas

 mission of this organization is to promote Anti crime and anti drug

 youth activities and programs that include outdoor adventures and getting our youth back to nature, encourage family unity, physical